splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Upgrade a private runner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Pull the latest image
+Pull the latest image:

    .. code:: shell